Updated: 15th Jan 2019

 Wisdom is crucial, but other abilities depend on your build and your choice of Divine Domain.

-Not many of the early races have more than +1 to Wisdom, so you’ll have to take what you can get.
+Not many of the races have more than +1 to Wisdom, so you’ll have to take what you can get.
 The Stat bonuses will be more useful in the early game and will even out once you get a few levels and Ability Score Improvements.

 Player’s Handbook Races